Elizabeth Weil

 Elizabeth Weil is an American journalist and nonfiction writer.
-Weil wrote for the New York Times for nearly 20 years, during which she also wrote freelance for a number of other magazines.
+Weil worked for The New York Times for nearly 20 years and has also contributed freelance work to other magazines..
 She has also written two nonfiction books and co-authored two nonfiction books.
-Her journalism has received many accolades, including a New York Press Club Award and a GLAAD Award.
-Her biography The Girl Who Smiled Beads has received such accolades as the Andrew Carnegie Medal of Excellence in Nonfiction.
+Her journalism has received a New York Press Club Award and a GLAAD Award.
+Her book The Girl Who Smiled Beads was longlisted for the Andrew Carnegie Medal for Excellence in Nonfiction.
 From March 2020 until December 2021, Weil wrote for ProPublica.
-She is now a features writer for New York Magazine.
+She is a features writer for New York Magazine.
 Weil teaches part-time at UC Berkeley Graduate School of Journalism.

 Personal life

 Weil graduated from Yale University.
-At present, she lives in San Francisco, California with her husband (Daniel Duane), with whom she shares two daughters.
-Their daughter Hannah Duane is also a writer who has been published in HuffPost and is a graduate of Ruth Asawa San Francisco School of the Arts.
+She lives in San Francisco, California with her husband (Daniel Duane), with whom she shares two daughters.

 Career

 Magazines

-Weil worked at the New York Times for nearly 20 years and currently writes for ProPublica.
+Weil worked at The New York Times for nearly 20 years and has also written for ProPublica.
 She has also published work in Matter,'The Atlantic, Outside, The California Sunday Magazine, Wired, Medium, Men's Journal, Vogue, Mother Jones, Pacific Standard, The New Republic, and others.

-She has received a number of accolades: